paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_4)=
 ## Models for wear-out failures for components and sub-assemblies

 The methodologies and standards that provide some models for wear-out of EEE components are quite few.
 Among all of them, the standards FIDES and IEC TR 62380 {cite:t}`eee-IEC-TR-62380` provide some simple models.
 FIDES only provides wear-out models of sub-assemblies such as screens, keyboards, hard disks, fans and batteries and does not provide any models for EEE components.
 IEC TR 62380 provides wear-out models for some components from the EPPL such as relays, switches, optocouplers, LED and laser diodes.
 These different models are not directly available for space applications as they are not validated and have never been used in a space context.
-The methodology to estimate wear-out is based on qualification and tests as explained in Paragraph {numref}`eee_4_6_6` and validated with an example in Paragraph {numref}`eee_4_6_9`.
+The methodology to estimate wear-out is based on qualification and tests as explained in {numref}`eee_4_6_6` and validated with an example in {numref}`eee_4_6_9`.

 (eee_4_6_4_1)=
 ### Model for wear-out of relays